Swirren/SMPI-2/README.md

 This is a versatile modpack installer that can be used for any mod combination.

 It is mainly designed with ease of use in mind for less technologically adept people.
-It contains a simple, easy to understand menu that explains what the program is doing.
+It contains a simple, easy to understand menu that explains what the program is doing during the installation process.

 -